Gerth123/Join/README.md

 * **Hanbit Chang:** Developed the Kanban board with drag-and-drop functionality.
 * **Robin Gerth:** Developed the login and registration pages.
 * **Elias Schäfer:** Developed the contact page.

-### Additional Notes

-* Use realistic names for tasks, contacts, and users instead of placeholder text like "Lorem Ipsum."
-* Include legal notices and a privacy policy within the application.

-### To Do

-* Refer to the provided checklist and ensure all points are completed before project submission.
-* Conduct thorough testing of all functionalities before submission.
-* Encourage feedback and collaboration among team members.

-**Note:** This README provides a high-level overview.
-Refer to the project documentation for detailed information.